binfalse/binfalse.de/_posts/2009-08-19-ssh-authentication-via-public-key.md

 ---

-<small>This is a translation of <a href="http://esmz-designz.com/index.php?site=blog&entry=36&title=SSHZugang_mit_Keys_absichern">my German entry.</a></small>
+<small>This is a translation of <a href="http://esmz-designz.com/index.php?site=blog&entry=36&title=SSHZugang_mit_Keys_absichern">my German article.</a></small>

-SSH is a secure way to connect to a remote system, for administration or working.
-The communication between these two workstations is encrypted, so an enemy isn't able to listen to the transferred data.
+SSH is a secure way to connect to a remote system, e.g. for administration or remote working.
+The communication between these two workstations is encrypted, so an enemy is not able to intercept/spy on the transferred data.

-Although the password that is sent to access the other system is encrypted it's possible to guess it via brute force.
-To decrease this risk one can turn off password authentication and just allow the authentication via keys, so that the access is only possible to people that have specific private keys.
+Although the password that is sent to access the other system is encrypted, it's still possible to brute force it.
+To decrease this risk one can turn off password authentication and just allow the authentication via SSH keys, so that the access is only possible for people that have a specific private keys.
 It is much harder to guess such a private key than guessing a password.

-To create such a key pair, containing private and public key, just type  `ssh-keygen -t rsa -b 4096`  in your terminal.
-This command will create an RSA-key width 4096 bits (the more bits the harder to guess the key).
+To create such a key pair, containing a private and a public key, just run `ssh-keygen -t rsa -b 4096` in your terminal.
+This command will create an [RSA](https://en.wikipedia.org/wiki/RSA_(cryptosystem))-key width `4096` bits (the more bits the harder to guess the key).
 The output may look like this:

 ```